 Diagnosis of autism depends upon the patient showing symptoms of social interaction impairment, communication impairment, and a restricted, repetitive pattern of behavior.

 Communication symptoms can include a lack of responsiveness or unusual gestures.
 It has been reported that at least one-third of autistic individuals do not develop speech and communication enough to meet the needs of daily life.

 Restrictive behavior can include purposeless movement such as rocking, head rolling, hand flapping, and other movements.
 It can also include compulsive behavior such as rearranging objects and needing to control the physical environment.
-Ritual behavior is also a common symptom of austism, such as needing to do things the same way and at the same time everyday and resisting change in the environment.
+Ritual behavior is also a common symptom of autism, such as needing to do things the same way and at the same time every day and resisting change in the environment.
 Limited activity, focus, and interest is also a symptom of autism, as well as self-injury, such as biting oneself, pulling hair, and other self-injury activities.
 None of these symptoms are specific to autism, but these behaviors are often present, severe, and reoccurring.

-Cognitive and communicative functioning may be measured through the use of standardized testing that is appropriate for a claimant's age and special tests for language development or speech pattern development.
+Cognitive and communicative functioning can be measured through the use of standardized testing that is appropriate for a claimant's age and special tests for language development or speech pattern development.
 Regarding the measurement of cognition itself, a primary sign of limited function is a valid IQ score (either full scale, verbal, or performance) of 70 or less.